aserto-dev/aserto-ruby/README.md

  - authorizer_api_key
  - policy_root

- This settings can be retrieved from the [Policy Settings](https://console.aserto.com/ui/policies) page of your Aserto account.
+ These settings can be retrieved from the [Policy Settings](https://console.aserto.com/ui/policies) page of your Aserto account.

  The middleware accepts the following optional parameters: